56 Worked Examples: Aircraft, Rocket, & Spacecraft Performance

 so the propellant mass is

-Use the rocket equation to determine the burnout velocity and the maximum achievable height of a rocket if its burnout time is 60 seconds.
+Use the rocket equation to determine a rocket’s burnout velocity and maximum achievable height if its burnout time is 60 seconds.
 The specific impulse is 250 seconds, the initial mass is 12,700 kg, and the propellant mass is 8,610 kg.
 Assume the rocket is launched vertically.

-We have that specific impulse I_{\rm sp} is 250~seconds, the initial mass M_0 is 12,700 kg, and the propellant mass M_p is 8,610 kg.
-The rocket equation gives us change in the velocity of the vehicle \Delta V, i.e.,
+The specific impulse I_{\rm sp} is 250~seconds, the initial mass M_0 is 12,700 kg, and the propellant mass M_p is 8,610 kg.
+The rocket equation gives us the change in the velocity of the vehicle \Delta V, i.e.,

 \[ \Delta V = V_{\rm eq} \ln \left( \frac{M_0}{M_b} \right) \]